-- The expenses are necessary and are usual, customary and reasonable; are prescribed by a doctor; and purchased from a hospital, clinic or pharmacy. - The expenses are incurred during the semester.
+- The expenses are necessary and are usual, customary and reasonable; are prescribed by a doctor; and purchased from a hospital, clinic or pharmacy. - 2.
+The expenses are incurred during the semester.

-- When a student requires hospitalization the University will inform the parents, asking them to accept responsibility for the student until he/she is able to study again. - The University provides medical transportation only within Saraburi Province.
+- When a student requires hospitalization the University will inform the parents, asking them to accept responsibility for the student until he/she is able to study again. - 4.
+The University provides medical transportation only within Saraburi Province.
 Transportation beyond that is the responsibility of the student.

-A more substantial accident and emergency medical insurance policy is purchased on behalf of students.
+The University provides a limited medical insurance policy in the case of accidents to help cover student medical expenses.
 Policy restrictions apply and each student is provided a copy of these through a commercial insurance company.